atsushieno/aap-juce/README.md

 Note that JUCE plugins are usually designed for desktop and not meant to be usable on mobiles.
 In particular -

-- their UIs are usually useless on mobile.
+- their UIs usually don't build, and/or are usually useless on mobile.
 - those plugins that lets user pick up local files would not fit well with Android paradigm.
-- Some plugins would expose performance issues too.
+- they frequently expose performance issues too.

 ## How to try it out?